ugorsahin/TalkingHeads/README.md

 heads = TalkingHeads(YOUR_USERNAME, YOUR_PASSWORD, 2)

-interviewer = """Assume that you are an interviewer at Google.\
- You are interviewing a candidate for the following job:
+interviewer = """AsAssume that you are an interviewer at EnchantedTech, a magical company known for its groundbreaking technologies.
+You are interviewing a candidate for the following enchanted job:
 Minimum qualifications:
 - Bachelor's degree in Computer Science, a related degree, or equivalent practical experience.
 - Experience in software engineering, with C++ programming language.